shivansh/shivansh.github.io/_posts/2016-05-23-RFCs-for-fun.md

 layout: single
 ---

 Most of my time spent in front of computer nowadays (which itself comprises of most of the time I am awake) is going through RFCs and wikipedia.
 But when something funny hits you when it's expectations are the least, its worth a gem.
 So today I came across a funny article about a successful implementation of an RFC which was supposed to be an April Fool's joke by David Waitzman (<u>RFC 1149</u> to be specific).
-This protocol is entirely based on the fact that *IP is dumb* (pun intended) and makes very few assumptions about the link layer below it.
+This protocol is entirely based on the fact that *IP is dumb* (pun intended, although it seems obvious) and makes very few assumptions about the link layer below it.
 In fact it is so dumb that one can use pigeons as a substitute for wifi/ethernet (again, pun intended).
 This protocol was actually taken seriously by a group of Norwegian Linux geeks and they actually demonstrated it.
 Here is there experiment they conducted in 2001.

 ```
 Script started on Sat Apr 28 11:24:09 2001